Cancer Epidemiology and Prevention

 We conduct research in areas including cancer epidemiology (risk factors such as social determinants and the environment), understanding biomarkers and mechanisms of cancer development and creating new tools for cancer screening/early detection and precision health (prevention and intervention).
 Globally, we are also studying epigenomic biomarkers of HIV-associated cancers in low- and middle- income countries (LMICs).
 In tandem with this effort we are training cancer scientists to help LMICs develop multidisciplinary research teams capable of performing advanced molecular epidemiology research.

 Browse below to explore our faculty's research and areas of focus.
-Visit the Cancer Population Epigenetics Research page to learn more.
+Visit Our Currently Active Research Projects page to learn more.

 Molecular Cancer Epidemiology

 Lifang Hou, MD, PhD, is a cancer molecular epidemiologist.
 Her overarching research goal is to understand the biological mechanisms linking environmental risk factors with subclinical or clinical disease development, which ultimately lead to the development of effective strategies for prevention of chronic diseases.
 The biomarkers that Hou has investigated include genetic factors (i.e., polymorphisms, telomere length shortening and mitochondria DNA copy number variations) and epigenetic factors (i.e., DNA methylation, histone modifications and microRNA profiling).
 In addition to being a PI of several NIH-funded grants, Hou is the co-director and co-PI of the Northwestern Consortium for Early Phase Cancer Prevention Trials of the Division of Cancer Prevention Consortia, National Cancer Institute.
 In addition, molecular cancer epidemiology also serves as an useful tool by other areas of our cancer-related epidemiology research, such as environmental, behavioral, nutritional studies.